Sellwood-Moreland, Portland, Oregon: History

 Sellwood originated as an independent city and as a rival of nearby early Portland on the 1320 acre Donation Land Claim of Reverend John Sellwood, who sold the claim in 1882 to the Sellwood Real Estate Company.
 The town of Sellwood was incorporated by the Oregon Legislative Assembly on February 25, 1889.
 It was annexed by Portland in 1893.

 Features

 Sellwood has an amusement park named Oaks Park along the river.
 A bike trail next to railroad tracks above the river is accessible from Sellwood, and links Milwaukie and downtown Portland.
 The Oaks Bottom Wildlife Refuge was established in 1988 and has allowed the preservation and protection of numerous species.
 Walking trails go through the park, traversing woods, meadow and marshland.

 Milwaukie Avenue and SE 13th Avenue are the locations of many restaurants, Moreland Theater, specialty retail and neighborhood stores, upscale antique shops, a middle school, and other stores.

+Education is provided by the Portland Public School District.
+Its zoned schools are either Llewelyn or Duniway Elementary, Sellwood Middle School, and Cleveland High School.